You are here

 The work is being organized into six sub-studies, one final synthesis report, and two validation workshops.
 The studies will focus on: sustainable forest management; certified wood products; policy support for SFM, chain of custody, and a timber legality assurance scheme; public-private partnerships for forest restoration; economics of certified sustainable forest management; and a retrospective on forest sector development.

-There is evidence that the ASA has had an impact on improved understanding of issues and a catalyst for dialogue to address them.
-Besides the key products mentioned above, the ASA process has supported several legal and regulatory reforms of the forestry and forest industries sectors as part of the on-going dialogue on the enabling environment for SFM, including:
+There is evidence that the project had an impact on improved understanding of some critical issues and was a catalyst for dialogue to address these issues.
+Besides key products mentioned above, the activity process has supported approved and on-going legal and regulatory reforms of the forestry and forest industries sectors as part of the on-going dialogue on the enabling environment for SFM, including:

-- PMO 9 on use of PFA lands for private industrial plantation forests + Ministry of Agriculture and Forestry (MAF) Instruction on implementation (2018);
+- PMO 9 on use of PFA lands for private industrial plantation forests + MAF Instruction on implementation (2018);

 - MAF Ministerial Instruction on Development of TLAS (2018);

-- On-going inputs to new Forestry Law (TLAS implementation; forest management and chain of custody (CoC) certification; PSFM; Plantation forestry in PFAs; Promoting and streamlining smallholder plantation forestry; Promoting private industrial plantation forestry; and village forestry);
+- Forestry Law (TLAS implementation; forest management and chain of custody (CoC) certification; PSFM; Plantation forestry in PFAs; Promoting and streamlining smallholder plantation forestry; Promoting private industrial plantation forestry; and village forestry) (2019);

-- Ministry of Industry and Commerce draft Decision use of CoC certification in the supply chain;
+- MOIC draft Decision use of CoC certification in the supply chain;

-- Ministry of Industry and Commerce draft Regulation of Sale and Purchase of Timber (2nd Log Landing);
+- MOIC draft Regulation of Sale and Purchase of Timber (2nd Log Landing);

-- SUFORD-SU satellite assessment of severely degraded forest lands in PFAs suitable for industrial plantation forests done;
+- SUFORD-SU satellite assessment of severely degraded forest lands in PFAs suitable for industrial plantation forests (2018);

 - Process for enabling private sector for reforestation and restoration in PFAs commenced; and